All best sellers

 Hobby paint spray

-Once you have your paint, you should prepare your workspace by protecting it with a drop cloth or newspaper, and ensure that you are working in a well-ventilated area.
-You should also wear a respirator or mask to protect your lungs from the paint fumes.
+Once you have your colors, you should prepare your workspace by protecting it with a drop cloth or newspaper, and ensure that you are working in a well-ventilated area.
+You should also wear a respirator or mask to protect your lungs from the fumes.

 Next, you'll need to prepare the miniatures for painting by cleaning them thoroughly and priming them with a primer designed for miniatures.
 This will help the color to adhere better and provide a more consistent finish.